vaido-world/FOSSCORD-Incomplete-automation/README.md

 To start the project after the Setup, simply double click the `start.cmd` script

+### You have to download and install Visual Studio on your whole computer.
 Visual Studio does not seem to work outside the `/ProgramFiles/` Folder
+Remember to tick the `"Desktop development with C++"` workload when installing it.

 The project uses `curl`, `tar` and other recent native additions to Windows Operating System.